 It’s super easy to add a variety of proteins into each meal - and I don't just mean chicken breasts!
-Try mix it up with things such as greek yoghurt in your muesli.
+Try to mix it up with things such as Greek yoghurt in your muesli.

 You use shakes or bars as your main protein source